 To address trash that has made it into the flood control system, the FCD places booms at ten strategic locations in waterways, including in the Ballona Creek and LA River to skim trash floating on the surface.
-The Flood Control District is also piloting an innovative Trash Interceptor at Ballona Creek, which is under a two-year pilot.
+The Flood Control District is also piloting an innovative Trash Interceptor at Ballona Creek, which is under a two-year pilot and will be evaluated for effectiveness by public works engineers and scientists and peer reviewed by academic and scientific partners.
 Since its deployment in October 2022, the Ballona Creek Trash Interceptor Pilot Project has prevented several tons of trash and debris from reaching the Santa Monica Bay and local beaches.
 However, the Interceptor has deployment constraints and cannot reasonably be expected to serve as a panacea, particularly on days with heavy water flows.